 • Mobile Wallets / e-Wallets

 Allowing domestic and international money transfer and assisting small merchant payments.
-These help the financially excluded reduce the need for cash and cheques and are primarily associated with mobile network operators.
+These help the financially excluded reduce the need for cash and cheques and are seeing a number of new players in payments like mobile network operators and new Fintech businesses.

 • Mobile Money Transfer